-The benefit to Forgotten Australians and Former Child Migrants of financial redress schemes was a recurring theme in the Lost Innocents, Forgotten Australians, and Lost Innocents and Forgotten Australians Revisited Reports to the Australian Senate. (link to Inquiries page)
+The benefit to people who experienced abuse in an institutional setting including out-of-home care of financial redress schemes was a recurring theme in the Lost Innocents, Forgotten Australians, and Lost Innocents and Forgotten Australians Revisited Reports to the Australian Senate. (link to Inquiries page)

 National Redress Scheme

 The National Redress Scheme is in response to the Royal Commission into Institutional Responses to Child Sexual Abuse.

 The National Redress Scheme will provide support to people who experienced institutional child sexual abuse.

 - acknowledges that many children were sexually abused in Australian institutions

 - holds institutions accountable for this abuse, and

 - helps people who have experienced institutional child sexual abuse gain access to counselling and psychological services, a direct personal response, and a monetary payment.